lupyuen/lupyuen.github.io/src/gpio.md

 -   __Embedded Rust__ looks very promising...
 Clean and safe embedded coding.

     There's ongoing work on Embedded Rust for BL602 so let's wait for it.
+[More details](https://github.com/sipeed/bl602-hal)

     Meanwhile I'll do Rust the shortcut way...
 Run it on top of Mynewt.
 (Instead of Bare Metal)